common-fate/terraform-aws-common-fate-deployment/.changeset/silly-games-clean.md

 "@common-fate/terraform-aws-common-fate-deployment": minor
 ---

-Implemented ALB maintenance mode feature with customizable message.
+Added maintenance_mode_enabled and maintenance_mode_message variables to control the maintenance mode with customizable message.